 Welcome back, my friends, to the show that never ends.
 After a brief burst of FYC events, the 2020 Emmy race went topsy-turvy, as real-world crises took precedence across a TV industry in turmoil.
 But the awards cycle found a steady path forward, as the Emmys adjusted its awards calendar, campaigning dipped into the virtual realm, and rules were tweaked in order to make room for a deluge of submissions.
 But even with the Creative Arts ceremonies shifting from live, in-person events held at L.A.’s Microsoft Theater to a week’s worth of virtual presentations over five consecutive nights, the date of the 2020 Primetime Emmy Awards never changed: On September 20, after one of the most unmappable awards seasons ever, we’ll find out the winners in the Emmy’s most competitive races.

 So, who’s got the edge?
 IndieWire’s 2020 Emmy Predictions are here to help shed a little light on exactly that.
-The drama categories are led by “Succession” and “Ozark,” each representing the Emmys’ two heavyweight networks, HBO and Netflix (respectively).
+Nominations are led by “Watchmen,” “The Marvelous Mrs. Maisel,” “Succession” and “Ozark,” three of which represent the Emmys’ two heavyweight networks, HBO and Netflix (respectively).
 The streaming giant landed a staggering 160 Emmy nominations in 2020, while the premium cable network pulled in a sizable 107 nods, as well; which of these awards titans can score the most wins — as well as wins in the most prominent categories — will be top-of-mind talking points throughout the coming weeks.

 That’s just a small fraction of the top contenders, and in the links below, you’ll find TV Critic Ben Travers’ predictions for the 2020 Primetime Emmys.
 The IndieWire TV team — led by TV Awards Editor Libby Hill — have been monitoring the ups and downs of every major category throughout the season, speaking to voters, interviewing candidates, hosting panels, covering virtual screenings, and gauging industry chatter in order to provide the most up-to-date state of the race.
 Below are the most up-to-the-minute predictions, in preparation for the ceremony this September.